►▼ Where is this data from?

 This data likely tracks Chinese FDI in North Korea more accurately than UNCTAD tracks global FDI in North Korea.
 However, because the data is based on reporting by Chinese enterprises to the PRC Ministry of Commerce, it may contain inaccuracies due to misreporting or nonreporting.
 Furthermore, the Ministry of Commerce data does not account for Chinese FDI stocks in North Korea prior to 2003, even though Chinese FDI in North Korea took place before that year.

-In some years of this dataset (especially 2009) reported Chinese FDI stocks in North Korea increased far more rapidly than reported Chinese FDI flows would indicate; the reason for these discrepencies are unclear.
+In some years of this dataset (especially 2009) reported Chinese FDI stocks in North Korea changed at a far different pace than reported Chinese FDI flows would indicate; the reason for these discrepencies are unclear.

 ►▼ How are FDI flows and stock defined?

 As briefly defined by the OECD, "Foreign Direct Investment (FDI) flows record the value of cross-border transactions related to direct investment" over the course of a given year.
 FDI stocks represent the total level of foreign direct investment in a country at a given point in time -- the accumulation of FDI flows, as well as changes in the value of assets (such as depreciation).

 ►▼ What kind of Chinese enterprises have invested in North Korea?